 Taking a commercial airline flight when you have a medical condition means that needs care and monitoring means that you need to have a professional medical escort as the medical professional on board—especially flight nurses.
 When it comes to tending to your health and well-being, an air nurse must be able to work under challenging situations in a dynamic environment—24 hours a day, 7 days a week, 365 days a year.
 If you’ve ever wondered what goes into being a Flight Nurse on a commercial medical escort mission, here is some handy information to help you learn about the vital role they play on medical escort flights.

-What are the responsibilities of a commercial airline medical flight nurse?
+What are the responsibilities of a commercial medical air flight nurse?

 There’s a lot more to working as a flight nurse than most people realize.
 They are an integral part of being a medical escort on a commercial flight is providing comprehensive nursing care and in-flight management, from before you take off to well after you’ve landed.
 Medical escort flight nurses have a long list of duties and responsibilities that include: